 - Adherence to the prevailing standards and best practices for cyberinfrastructure.

-- Access to expertise for advice and training on how to best use these resources.
+- Access to experts for advice and training on how to best use these resources.

 - A sustainable business plan with an institutional governance process.